-- What intersections are most problematic? - Is roadway lighting an issue? - What problems do you want the Eastern Corridor Program to resolve? - What slows you down as you travel within and through the study area? - Are you willing to pay to fix the problems? - How much are you will to pay to fix the problems, and if so, how much? - How bad are the problems?
-Are they bad enough to make you want to move? - What modes of transportation do you value? - What areas would benefit most from introducing new transportation modes? - What locations do you feel are unsafe? - What is your biggest frustration with getting around your area? - What problems are we trying to solve? - What can we do to get the biggest bang for your buck?
+- What intersections are most problematic? - Is roadway lighting an issue? - What problems do you want the Eastern Corridor Program to resolve? - What slows you down as you travel within and through the study area? - Are you willing to pay to fix the problems? - How much are you will to pay to fix the problems? - How bad are the problems?
+Are they bad enough to make you want to move? - What modes of transportation do you value? - What areas would benefit most from introducing new transportation modes? - What locations do you feel are unsafe? - What is your biggest frustration? - What problems are we trying to solve? - What can we do to get the biggest bang for your buck?

-After each group presented their questions, Ms. Hulet noted that when the questions are posed to the public, the answers received will all help the planning team zero in on the Purpose and Need for the Segment II and III study effort.
+After each group presented their questions, Ms. Hulet noted that when the questions are posed to the public, the answers received will all help the planning team zero in on the Purpose and Need for the Segment II and II study effort.
 She also noted that while there was a wide range of good questions, they also fell under several general discussion topics such as travel mode, problems, safety concerns, and cost.
 Following her comments, several meeting participants offered additional questions including: